tomhoover/guide-programming-fundamentals-in-python/guide.md

 ##Setup

 ###Nitrous.IO
-To get started, we'll need a development environment.
-For this we'll use [Nitrous.io](https://www.nitrous.io/), a fast and free way to get a Python development environment up and running.
-Nitrous is a X. We are using it because Y.
+To get started, we'll need a development environment, aka a place to write and execute code.
+For this we'll use [Nitrous.io](https://www.nitrous.io/), a fast and free way to get you up and running.
+Nitrous is a cloud-based developer environment that works really well for programming in python.
+We are using it because it won't matter whether you use mac or windows or any operating system in order to run and test your code.

 ####Setting up Nitrous.IO: